mattduffy/agile-project-mgmt-stub/README.md

   - When will the project be undertaken?
   - Where will the project be undertaken?
   - How will the project be undertaken?
+* define the product vision
+  - create an elevator pitch
+  - create a project tweet

-#### Identify the Minimally Marketable Product
+##### Identify the Minimally Marketable Product
 Clearly establish the measure of functionality that is complete enough to be useful to the users, yet small enough to fit into the planned Iteration concept.

-* Value-Based Analysis:
-  * Define how value will be determined and measured.
-  * Consider developement costs and business values.
-    - Present Value and Net Present Value
-	- Internal Rate of Return
-	- Return on Investment
-  * Determine the payback frequency, if necessary.
+This is a group activity among the product owner, the stakeholders, and the

 * Value-Based Decomposition and Prioritization:
   * elicit requirements from stakeholders
     - determine requirements gathering method:
+      - facilitated feature workshops
       - focus groups
-	  - surveys
-	  - feature workshops, etc.
+      - surveys, etc.
     - determine method used to prioritize the established requirements and features:
       - Remember the Future
       - Prune the Product Tree
       - Speedboat
       - Buy a Feature
-	  - Bang-for-the-Buck
+      - Bang-for-the-Buck, etc.

+##### Themes, Personas, and User Stories

+##### Estimating the Level of Effort

 * Estimating:
   * Level of Effort
     - determine LoE estimating method to use: